slydiesel/cloud-native-cicd-starter/README.md

 0. Ensure a container image exists and you have an image pull secret in your target namespace

 1. Create a chart in your organization's chart repository

+    You can kickstart a chart using `helm create`

     ```bash
     helm create example-app